Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Simulations and examples

-We want to investigate how well these two models fit to the given data according to our new approach using the conditional empirical process with estimated parameters.
-As illustrated in table \ref{tab:bike_pvals}, our new goodness-of-fit test results in an approximate $p$-value of zero for both parametric families, so they are clearly rejected.
-The method from \citet{andrews1997conditional} and \citet{bierens2012integrated} also yield very low $p$-values.
-Recalling the results of the simulation studies, such a combination is likely caused by a correct regression function but inappropriate distribution assumption in the model.
+We want to investigate how well these two models fit the given data according to our new approach using the conditional empirical process with estimated parameters.
+Again, we use $m=500$ bootstrap replications to evaluate each of the four discussed tests.
+As illustrated in \Fref{tab:bike_pvals}, our new goodness-of-fit test results in an approximate $p$-value of zero for both parametric families, so they are clearly rejected.
+The methods from \citet{andrews1997conditional} and \citet{bierens2012integrated} also yield very low $p$-values.
+Recalling the results of the simulation studies, such a combination is likely caused by a correct regression function but an inappropriate distribution assumption in the model.

 Note that the high-dimensionality of the covariate vector $X$ results in a fairly long runtime for Andrews' method.
-In particular, the calculation of the $p$-value took about 15 times longer than for our new approach and roughly 30 times longer than using Dikta and Scheer's method.
+In particular, the calculation of the $p$-value took about 8 times longer than for our new approach and roughly 20 times longer than using Dikta and Scheer's method.